 of the planned hunt curriculum.

-organizations, offers several youth pheasant hunts during the fall season.
+organizations, offers several youth small game hunts during the fall season.
 These hunts offer firearm safety and skills, Field skills, and habitat and

-biology of upland game.
+biology of small game.
 These hunts are day trips that start early!
 Youth will

 be expected to use 20 or 12 gauge shotguns.
 Shotguns can be provided to those